noseapp/noseapp/docs/app.rst

 Configuration
 -------------

-Use python module as configuration storage
+You may use python module as configuration storage

 ::

-    # this file as etc.base
+    # this is file etc.base(etc/base.py)

     DEBUG = False
     # ...